All San Diego Humane Society shelters are open Tuesday through Sunday, 9 a.m. to 6 p.m., by appointment only.

 - We will not be accepting cats who live outside unless they are sick or injured.
 This decision has been made due to our temporary reduction of elective surgeries, including spay/neuter procedures, at the guidance of public health and shelter medicine specialists.
 You can learn more here.

 - If you’ve found kittens who are being cared for by their mother and seem healthy, please leave them with their mother.
-If the kittens are sick, injured or in danger, please call us at 619-299-7012 to make an appointment to bring them to one of our locations.
-For more information about whether kittens should be brought to the shelter, please visit this web page for instructions.
+If the kittens are sick, injured or have been orphaned, please call us at 619-299-7012 to make an appointment to bring them to one of our locations.
+Often, kittens are left alone for several hours by their mother, but not been abandoned.
+For more information about how to determine whether kittens should be brought to the shelter, please visit , please visit this web page for instructions.

 - If you think kittens are abandoned, you can help us by raising them in your home!
 Follow our orphan kitten care guidelines.